 People with Parkinson’s disease rely on caregivers for a wide range of support — from driving them to doctor’s appointments to helping them get dressed.
 As the disease progresses, dependence on a caregiver increases substantially.
 Caregivers can help people with Parkinson’s adjust to the disease’s effects on the body.
 And knowing that a loved one is cared for can help the entire family adjust to the diagnosis.

 But the person with Parkinson’s disease isn’t the only one who should be cared for.
-Caregivers must take care of themselves, too.
+Caregivers must take care of themselves too.
 Being a caregiver can be a complicated and physically and emotionally draining experience.

-Establish a Support Team
+2. Establish a Team

-You do not have to experience this alone.
+Of course, you don’t have to experience this alone.
 Support from other family members or professionals can help relieve stress, reevaluate approaches to treatment, and offer new perspective on the caregiving relationship.

 Ask your doctor or your local hospital’s health outreach office for contact information for a Parkinson’s disease caregiving group.
 The person you’re caring for will likely also benefit from being part of a support group.
 These groups allow for open communication with other people facing the same struggles.
 They also provide an opportunity to share suggestions, ideas, and tips among the group members.